CHILDRIGHT2SLeep VIENNA CONFERENCE

 Linzer Str.
 429, 1140 Vienna

-Continuous Medical Education: Engage in crash courses, workshops and academic sessions designed to equip you with actionable insights.
+Continuous Medical Education: We offered 3 crash courses with multiple workshops and academic sessions which were designed to equip attendees with actionable insights.

-Collaborative Discussions: Participate in roundtables and panels that address pressing challenges and review solutions in pediatric sleep medicine/psychology built on evidence-based benchmarks.
+Collaborative Discussions: Following invited presentations, we offered roundtables and panels to create a ‘safe space’ for critical discussions about pressing challenges and reviewed solutions in pediatric sleep medicine/psychology built on evidence-based benchmarks.

-The aim of this conference is to foster dialogue on how sleep is more than rest—it’s a powerful tool for preventing illness and promoting recovery.
+The aim of this conference was to foster dialogue on how sleep is more than rest—it’s a powerful tool for preventing illness and promoting recovery.
 Sleep is prevention!

 -